 Cyber security threats are often mistakenly considered to be a concern for large businesses and corporate enterprises alone.
 However, the need for Small Medium Enterprises’ (SMEs) to make cyber security investments and establish a stringent security set-up has never been more important.
-As larger companies knuckle down to tackle the ever- increasing risk of cyber security threats, cyber criminals are looking for smaller, weaker targets who have yet to prioritise their security standards.
-According to the Verizon 2020 Data Breach Investigations Report, almost one third of data breaches last year involved SMEs.
-To keep your business from becoming part of the statistic, we have selected three essential cyber security investments to protect your organisation from cyber criminals and build trust with your clients.
+As well as protecting your own organisation, ensuring that customer data is also safe is critical.
+According to a recent report by Log Rythm, The State of the Security Team 2022, 91% of respondents were asked by their customers to provide proof that they met specific security standards.
+We have selected three essential cyber security investments that will help you to protect your organisation from cyber criminals and build trust with your clients.

 1. End- User Security Awareness Training

 Cyber security starts with the end-user.
 With our teams working remotely, there’s an increased need to ensure that those working from remote networks are clued in when it comes to spotting potential cyber threats.
 However, according to ActionPoint’s Remote Working Report, only 31% of the businesses surveyed implemented cyber security training within their organisation.
 Employees are the gateway to every business and without the knowledge of how to spot potential threats or take care of security issues, your business is at risk.
 Cyber Security Training is an inexpensive investment that will equip your team with the knowledge and skills to identify and react appropriately to cyber threats.
 Learn more about Cyber Security Training from ActionPoint Virtual Academy, here.